ipleiria-robotics/iMultComP/PRU with CCStudio/README.md

   - Open the PRU tab, insert some name, and then select Empty Project(With main.c)
   - Click Finish to continue
   - With the project created, copy the contents of the main.c file found in the `Example Led blink` folder to the new main.c file created in CCStudio.
   - To compile the project it is necessary to include the header files of the PRU.
 Click with the right mouse button and select properties> Bluid> PRU Compiler> Include options and double click on `${CCS_BASE_ROOT}/pru/include` to edit the directory.
-Next click on Browse and point to the `Includes` folder found in the `PRU with CCStudio` folder, and click OK.
+Next click on Browse and point to the `Includes` folder found in the `PRU with CCStudio` folder, click Open folder and next OK.
-  - To be able to load the binary into the PRU it is necessary to create a TragetConfiguration, this step is necessary to create a .ccxml file.
-The .ccxml file is used by CCStudio to configure the connection between the board and the PC using the JTAG protocol.
+  - To be able to load the binary into the PRU it is necessary to create a TragetConfiguration, this step is necessary to create a .ccxml fie.l The .ccxml file is used by CCStudio to configure the connection between the board and the PC using the JTAG protocol.
 Select the View > TargetConfiguration tab.
 On the right side of the screen, a new tab will appear, it is necessary to open the "User Defined" folder to view the new .ccxml file created.
   - It is necessary to edit the .ccxml file to have the information contained in the .gel file.
 In the 'Connection' field select "XDS100v2 USB Debug Probe", consult the datasheet of your development board to see which emulator is present, in 'Board/Device' select the "Beaglebone" board.
 At the bottom of the tab, switch to the Advanced tab, select the main core "CortexA8" and then in the 'initiazation script' field click on browse and point to the .gel file in the `Example Led Blink` folder.
 Finally save the settings.
   - Right-click on the .ccxml file created earlier and select 'Launch selected Configuration'.
 If everything went well, the connection between the PC and the card was successful.
   - A tree will appear with the devices found by the emulator on the development board.
 Select the Arm CortexA8, click with the right mouse button and select 'Connection Target'.
 Now it's time to load the .gel file to the main core, in the Script tab select 'PRU_config'> 'PRU_cape_Init'.
 This step loads the configurations that the .gel file has to the board.